The Ultimate College Packing List—27 Things Every College Student Needs

 Protective (and Patterned) Laptop Sleeve

 Once you've invested in a laptop, keep it safe with a cushioned sleeve.
-And while you can always order the same black laptop sleeve as everyone else in your class, why not stand out with an adorable patterned one instead.
-Plus, this banana leaf design will remind you of summer vacation—even if you're stuck in accounting class.
+And while you can always order the same black laptop sleeve as everyone else in your class, why not stand out with an adorable patterned one instead?
+This black-and-white floral design is neutral yet eye-catching at the same time.

 To buy: $40, society6.com.